HadoukenIO/notifications-service/README.md

 3. The Notifications Demo App, demonstrating the different features of OpenFin Notifications

 ### Dependencies
-- OpenFin version for applications using Notifications = 9.61.38.41
+- OpenFin version for applications using Notifications >= 9.61.38.41
 - OpenFin version used in the Notifications Service = 10.66.39.43
 - RVM >= 4.7

 ### Features
 * Create notifications
 * Clear/dismiss notifications
-* Attach handlers for click/close events
+* Attach handlers for create/close events and notification interactions
 * Persist notifications in the Notification Center

 ## Getting Started